sewatu999/trucker-knows/README.md

 ## Instructions

-- Read question choose your correct answer, the app will respond with correct or incorrect.
-Click the next button to go to the next question
+- Url type https://sewatu999.github.io/trucker-knows/ Click on the next button to get questions.
+Read question then choose your correct answer, the app will respond with correct or incorrect.
+Click ok on the alert then user will receive ten points or lose ten points.
+CLick the next button to go to the next question, at the end of the ten questions user will receive a score on trucker knowledge.
+User will have the opportunity to play agin by hitting the play again button at the end..

 ## More